5 Species of Ducks in Hawaii (Pictures)

 The Fulvous whistling duck has a cinnamon brown body, steel gray bill, and a whitish collar.
 There is a thin, black stripe running down the back of this birdโ€™s neck.
 The Fulvous whistling duck is a lanky bird that didnโ€™t appear in Hawaii until the 1980s.

-You may also like:ย The Chameleons in Hawaii (Pictures, Facts)
+You may also like:ย Look at These 11 Purple Flowers Found in Hawaii

 This waterfowl had a small population on the Southeastern Hawaiian Islands until the 1990s, but didnโ€™t become established.
 However, wandering Fulvous whistling ducks are still seen in Hawaii to this day.
 Just remember that if you are lucky enough to see this species in Hawaii, that the bird has flown far outside of its normal range.